wmhilton-stoplight/platform-docs/docs/3.-design/c.reviewing-your-api-design.md

 When creating a new API from scratch, the first step to design, before you even open up Studio, is interviewing potential consumers and finding out their needs.
 Getting as many involved as possible and aggregating results to make the most popular use cases as easy and efficient as possible will help you make a good API.

-Whatever designs, [mock-powered prototypes]\(TODO mock), or code-powered pilot/alpha APIs come from this can be reviewed.
+Whatever designs, [mock-powered prototypes](TODO mock), or code-powered pilot/alpha APIs come from this can be reviewed.
 Much of this will happen outside of Stoplight, through Slack or your organizations general communication channels.

 After an API has launched, any new functionality and changes can also be reviewed.
 These will feel very similar to code reviews.